You're logged in as |

 History of Art and Architecture Requirements

-To complete the concentration, you will be expected to take a minimum of ten courses.
 Our goal in setting out these requirements is to welcome students into a lively and diverse department that also shares a cohesive and strong commitment to the field.
 We as a faculty want students to cultivate their special interests and also to venture into areas that may not be so familiar but that will open new and exciting possibilities for them.
 Ten courses are only the minimum requirement.
 Beyond that students are encouraged to take courses at RISD, participate in study abroad programs, and take courses in other Brown departments.
 As we are a truly interdisciplinary department, you will also find that our faculty collaborates with members of other departments to teach courses that bring together the strengths of different disciplines.
 We encourage both experimentation and concentration.

 Since the history of art and architecture addresses issues of practice within specific historical contexts, concentrators are encouraged to take at least one studio art course.
 Courses in history also train students in methods and approaches that are highly relevant to the history of art and architecture.
 Study abroad can be a valuable enrichment of the academic work available on campus, in that it offers opportunities for first-hand knowledge of works of art and monuments as well as providing exposure to foreign languages and cultures.
-Study abroad should be planned in consultation with the concentration advisor in order to make sure that coursework will relate meaningfully to the concentrators program of study.
+Study abroad should be planned in consultation with the concentration advisor in order to make sure that coursework will relate meaningfully to the concentrator's program of study.

 Temporal Periods